Dylan McGowan: Western Sydney Wanderers

 On 22 August 2019, McGowan signed with the Western Sydney Wanderers on a three-year contract.
 During pre-season training he injured Radosław Majewski with a poor tackle, causing a cruciate ligament injury that stopped Majewski from ever playing for the club again.
 Majewski later claimed the incident was deliberate, which McGowan denied at the time.
 McGowan was made the club Captain for the season.
 He agreed a mutual contract termination with the club in July 2021, having played 2 seasons at the Wanderers with 41 league appearances.
 The team failed to qualify for the A-League finals series in either season.

 Kilmarnock

 After leaving Australia, McGowan returned to Scotland, signing a two-year deal with Kilmarnock.

 Loan to Hamilton Academical

 On 7 January 2023, McGowan joined Scottish Championship club Hamilton Academical on loan until the end of the season.
-On the same day, McGowan would lead the side out as captain on his debut away to Ayr United.
+On the same day, McGowan led the side out as captain on his debut away to Ayr United.

+Permanent return to Hamilton Academical

+On 5 September 2023, McGowan rejoined Hamilton Academical, now relegated to Scottish League One on a two-year contract.
+He made his second debut for the side away at Northern Irish side, Coleraine, in the third round of the SPFL Trust Trophy on 9 September 2023.